 Why I dislike Trump

-TEN REASONS I DISLIKE “HUSH MONEY TRUMP”
+JUST A FEW OF THE REASONS I DISLIKE “HUSH MONEY TRUMP”

 2. We cannot afford to have a President who LIES CONSTANTLY — multiple times each day, and complains that the media are against him when they fact-check and tell truths that contradict his lies.
 For instance, he did everything he could to kill Obama’s Affordable Care Act and now claims that he tried to protect and improve it, even as he vows to kill and replace it now.